 A GENUINE DA VINCI - JUST A TAD SMALLER

 The Da Vinci Automatic is an attractive alternative for watch lovers who would prefer a slightly smaller version of this illustrious watch family.
-The tonneau-shaped case measures 35.6×42.5 millimetres, and the attractive large date display is clearly legible.
+The tonneau-shaped case measures 35.6 x 42.5 millimetres, and the attractive large date display is clearly legible.
 The silver-plated dial, combined with the 18-carat rose gold case and brown alligator leather strap, is the epitome of elegance.
-The tobacco-coloured dial, framed by the rose gold or stainless-steel case, is likewise set off to perfection by the dark brown strap.
-The stainless-steel case with its blue strap and rose-gold-plated hands on the silver-plated dial radiates classical cool.
+The tobacco-coloured dial, framed by the stainless-steel case, is likewise balanced to perfection by the dark brown strap.
+The stainless-steel case with its blue strap and rhodium-plated hands on the silver-plated dial radiates classical cool.
+A new addition this year is a stainless-steel version with a black dial and black alligator leather strap.
 With its 30130-calibre automatic movement, the Da Vinci Automatic is the perfect companion for any occasion.

-DA VINCI AUTOMATIC REFERENCE 4523
+DA VINCI AUTOMATIC Reference 4523

-Reference IW452308

-in 18-carat rose gold with dark

-brown alligator leather strap
+Reference IW452311 in 18-carat rose gold with brown alligator leather strap